An adjusted payoff-based procedure for normal form games: Preliminaries

-\begin{definition} A set $D \subseteq \RR ^ d$ is {\em Internally Chain Transitive} \textup{(ICT)} for the dynamics \eqref{general_continuo} if it is compact and for all $\varepsilon>0$, $T>0$ and $x,y \in D$ there exists an $(\varepsilon, T)$-chain in $D$ between $x$ and $y$. \end{definition} This definition is derived from the notion of {\em Internally Chain Recurrent} sets introduced by Conley~\cite{conley78}.
+This definition is derived from the notion of {\em Internally Chain Recurrent} sets introduced by Conley~\cite{conley78}.
 Roughly speaking, on an ICT set, we can link any two points by a chain of solutions of the dynamics (\ref{general_continuo}) by allowing small perturbations.
 ICT sets are compact, invariant and attractor-free.
-In Bena\"im~\cite{benaim99} the following general theorem is proved.
+In Bena\"im~\cite{benaim99} the following general theorem is proved. \begin{theorem} Consider the discrete process \eqref{general_discreto}.
+Assume that $H$ is a Lipschitz function and that \begin{itemize} \item[$(a)$] the sequence $(\gamma_n)$ is deterministic, $\gamma_n\geq0$, $\sum_n \gamma_n=+ \infty$ and $\gamma_n \to 0$, \item[$(b)$] $\sup \limits_{n \in \NN} \norm{z_n} < +\infty$, and \item[$(c)$] for any $T>0$